Google Translate Button

 • Using their spiritual gifts

-• Investing their time and money into the health of the members of their local church.
+• Investing their time and money into local church members’ health.

-• Building meaningful relationships within the local church and outside of the local church.
+• Building meaningful relationships within the local church and outside of it.

-• Assisting in the process of church restoration or discipline
+• Assisting in the process of church restoration and discipline

 • Attending to missions and missionaries